-As you might have expected based on the content of the message, the pig didn’t go away.
+As you might have expected based on the content of the message, the pig did not go away.
 The gamerunners didn’t undo the result of this challenge.
-I had a dead pig in my living room that was my own problem to deal with.
-Of all of the challenges to not have a reversal at the end, I was grateful that it was this one.
+I had a dead pig in my living room that was my problem to deal with.
+Of all of the challenges to not have a reversal at the end, I was obviously grateful that it was this one.
 Overall, it wasn’t actually a big deal.
-I had handled it quickly and expertly, at least as well as anyone else, I hoped.
+I had handled it quickly and expertly, and as fast as anyone else I hoped.
 I still felt like I was firmly in the lead.
-Plus, there is the obvious utility of slaughtering a pig.
+Plus, there’s the obvious utility of slaughtering a pig.
 I now had more meat than I knew what to do with.
-Literally, I didn’t know how to butcher a pig or where I would even keep all of the meat.
-It’s not like I could give it away, either, that would look highly suspicious.
+Like literally, I didn’t know how to butcher a pig or where I would keep all of the meat.
+It’s not like I could give it away either, that would look highly suspicious.
 I didn’t know what “lay low for a week” truly meant, but surely it didn’t mean telling all of your friends and family that you had slaughtered a pig inside your apartment and needed to get rid of some of the meat so that it didn’t go to waste.

-Luckily, I had watched a plethora of animal butchery videos in my attempt to cut off my arm, so at least I had a guideline to go by, even if I didn’t have any experience or muscle memory.
+Luckily, I had watched a plethora of animal butchery videos in my attempt to cut my arm off, so at least I had a guideline to go by, even if I didn’t have any experience.
 It was trendy, in a way.
-Humanely slaughtered farm-to-fork meat, butchered and cooked all by myself.
+Humanely slaughtered farm-to-fork meat butchered and cooked all by myself.
 People pay good money for an experience like that.
-I mean, I would never pay any amount of money for that experience, but some people would.
+I mean, I would never pay any amount of money for an experience like that, but some people would.

-Like clockwork, exactly 1 week to the hour that the pig had arrived at my door, I heard another loud knock.
-I ran to the door and threw it open, but still did not see anybody there.
-No pig this time either, thank god.
+Like clockwork, exactly one week to the hour that the pig had arrived at my door, I heard another loud knock.
+I ran to the door and threw it open, but still did not see anyone there.
+No pig this time either, thank God.
 I looked around and then down at my feet.
-There was a manila envelope with my name on the front, but it wasn’t addressed.
+On the ground, there was a manila envelope with my name on the front, but it wasn’t addressed.
 It had been left here by what was probably a courier for the game.
 I took it inside and locked the door behind me.

-I wish that I had saved my “Jesus Christ”s and my “fuck”s and “god dammit”s for this heightened intensity, because my use of those swears thus far has created a semantic unimportance that makes those swears insufficient to describe the state that I was in after receiving this package.
+I wish that I had saved my “Jesus Christ’s” and my “fuck’s” and “god dammit’s” for this heightened intensity because my use of those swears thus far has created a semantic unimportance that makes those swears insufficient to describe the state that I was in after receiving this package.
 Though I can’t say that there is any language sufficient to describe my extreme frustration and reluctance to do this challenge.
-I know I was just talking about reading a foundational anarchist text, but there is a line between working toward meaningful revolutionary action and killing an individual cop to progress in a game.
+I know that I was just bragging about reading a foundational anarchist text, but there is a line between working toward meaningful revolutionary action and killing an individual cop to progress in a game.
 No matter how bad a dude this guy seemed like from the documents and images I was presented with.
-This was make or break.
-Honestly, I would rather cut my arm off again.
+This challenge was make or break.
+Honestly, can’t I just cut my arm off again?

+This has been WOE.BEGONE.
 Next time: well, you know what happens next time.
-This is WOE.BEGONE.
 Thanks for playing.